Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Conclusion

-The evolution of the Defence industry since World War II has resulted in Australia’s reliance on global Primes for its major military capability acquisition for the foreseeable future.
-The unprecedented geopolitical context dictates that Australia must continue to develop its Defence posture and capabilities deliberately and carefully through a hybrid approach which integrates global and sovereign capability development.
+The evolution of the defence industry since World War II has resulted in Australia’s reliance on global Primes for its major military capability acquisition for the foreseeable future.
+The unprecedented geopolitical context dictates that Australia must continue to develop its defence posture and capabilities deliberately and carefully through a hybrid approach which integrates global and sovereign capability development.

-Private sector efforts are exceptionally capable of complementing, the construction of a robust and effective sovereign Defence ecosystem.
+Such a sovereign defence ecosystem will bring not only direct national security benefits such as decreased reliance on Allies and other nation states, but also will bring demonstrable indirect benefits, such as increased productivity and greater retention of economic and intellectual wealth.
+Private sector efforts are exceptionally capable of complementing, the construction of a robust and effective sovereign defence ecosystem.
 Initiatives like the xDC and dSIL exemplify the potential for innovative collaboration, and with strategic policy reforms, Australia can secure a stronger, more self-reliant future.

 Call to Action